rentruewang/koila/README.md

 If you like what you see, please consider giving this a star (★)!

-## 🏗️ Why did I build this?
+## 🏗️ Why did I build this, despite similar libraries?

+Why did I go through the trouble and build this project, despite a lot of similar libraries on the internet?

+### 🔎 Batch size search

 Batch size search is not new.
-In fact, the mighty popular [PyTorch Lightning](https://github.com/PyTorchLightning/pytorch-lightning) has it.
-So why did I go through the trouble and build this project?
+In fact, the mighty popular [PyTorch Lightning](https://pytorchlightning.ai/) has it.

 PyTorch Lightning's batch size search is deeply integrated in its own ecosystem.
 You have to use its `DataLoader`, subclass from their models, and train your models accordingly.
 While it works well with supervised learning tasks, it's really painful to use in a reinforcement learning task, where interacting with the environment is a must.

 In comparison, because `Koila` is a super lightweight PyTorch wrapper, it works when PyTorch works, thus providing maximum flexibility and minimal changes to existing code.

+### ♏ Symbolic pre-passing

+Likewise, passing an empty tensor to build a computational graph (AKA **static graph**) isn't a new idea, but thoroughly explored in the popular [TensorFlow](https://www.tensorflow.org/) library, and a similar `PyTorch` wrapper library [KeOps](https://www.kernel-operations.io/).
+These libraries suffer from the fact that debugging programs in them is unnecessarily complicated.
+For example, `TensorFlow` was known for its ease of deployment but pain in development, to the point that users switched to `PyTorch`.
+During debugging, people like to see what's _inside_ a variable, to see if it contains an incorrect value.
+However, because static graphs only define relations, the values are not computed, thus making debugging difficult.

+`Koila` solves that by eagerly evaluating when being converted to strings, integers, or any Python values.
+This way, when debugging

 ## 📝 Todos